sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **MTTF** stands for Mean Time To Failure

+and

+**MTBM** stands ofr Mean Time Between Maintenace - this also impacts the availability of the system.

 Is also common to express availability as percentage between uptime and downtime of the system.
 For example a system availability referred as a 99% (two nines) means that over a year its downtime is 3.65 days.